eyp-developers/eyp-member-database/README.md

 - Write: This user will be able to add and remove modules and users, and change users' permissions.
 Only your system administrator should have this permission.
 - Read: This user can log in, but can not add or remove modules and users.
 - None: This user can not log in.
 The account exists, but it is deactivated.

+## License

+This software is licensed under the MIT License.
+See LICENSE.txt for more information.